B4i Startup Call

 Doctorsa: innovating medical assistance for travelers worldwide

-Founded by Nadejda Neytcheva (CEO), and Francesco-Maria Serino (Product Development Lead), Doctorsa operates throughout all of Europe, ensuring that illnesses don’t ruin long-awaited vacations or important work trips.
+Founded by Nadia Neytcheva (CEO), and Francesco-Maria Serino (Chief Operating Officer), Doctorsa operates throughout all of Europe, ensuring that illnesses don’t ruin long-awaited vacations or important work trips.
 The idea emerged from personal experiences as Nadejda witnessing her family struggle during travels or hearing similar stories from friends, recognized the difficulties in finding reliable medical help abroad

 The testimonial of one of Doctorsa's users highlights the platform's impact: a family vacationing in Portugal nearly had to cut their trip short when their child developed a respiratory infection.
 By using the platform, they connected with a local pediatrician via video consultation, received a prescription immediately, and were able to continue their holiday without further interruptions.
 Stories like this illustrate the immediate and tangible impact of the service on people’s lives.